 - If this is your first time using FarPlay on this computer, FarPlay will start in “FarPlay Free” mode.
 You can use many of FarPlay’s features in this mode, including joining a multi-user session with no time limit that a subscriber has created.

-- For premium features, including creating multi-user sessions without caps on session durations), you’ll need a subscription.
+- For premium features, including creating multi-user sessions without limits on session durations, you’ll need a subscription.
 Our pricing page helps you compare available plans and set up a subscription.
 For more information about managing your account (including steps for creating a Personal Meeting Room), go to our account management instructions.

 Configure your audioBefore connecting to anyone else, it’s a good idea to test your audio locally.